 Spinach Cashew Ricotta Dumplings in a Marinara Sauce

 For the spinach cashew ricotta dumplings:

-- 1 cup raw cashews, soaked for at least 30 minutes
+- 1 cup raw cashews (soaked for 30 minutes unless using a high powered blender)

 - Ground black pepper to taste